 The Company has built its workforce with a diverse background of individuals - essential for the kind of organization what it is.
-Tea Industry is highly labour intensive.
+Tea Industry is highly labour intensive and provides employment to a very large segment of the local population.
 The Company constantly endeavours to provide a platform where people have opportunities to actualize their maximum potential through work which helps to stretch their intellect.
-The Company employs around 2366 (permanent & casual) at our Tea Estate.
-Employee relations remained satisfactory during the period under review.
+The Company employs 1303 (permanent & casual) at our Tea Estate along with Head Office.
 The Company has been maintaining exceptionally good relations with its labour force and with the employee friendly approach being adopted by it, the industrial relations continue to remain cordial.
-The Company would like to record appreciation of the wholehearted support and dedication from employees at all levels in maintaining smooth production and manufacture of tea from all the Tea Estates during the year.
+The Company would like to recordappreciation of the wholehearted support and dedication from employees at all levels in maintaining smooth production and manufacture of tea from all the Tea Estates during the year.